dansholds/grapple-comps-min/content/posts/15419-nebraska-jiu-jitsu-championship-spring-open-2024.md

 REGISTRATION
-CANCELLATION POLICY:
+CANCELLATION POLICY-

 In the event you have to cancel your registration, a full event credit will be provided automatically via SmoothComp.
-The cancellation deadline is by March 26th, 11:59 PM.
+The cancellation deadline is by March 26th, 11-59 PM.
 After the deadline to edit registration, all registrations are considered final with no event credit available.
 Credits are issued when you log into your account and cancel your event registration.
 Coupon codes are viewable in the “My Account” area of